-During 2023/24 our Treasury Management Strategy once again proved robust and, unamended and allowed the Authority sufficient flexibility to successfully manage the combined challenges of widespread inflation and rising rates.
-The Bank of England's Financial Stability Report (Dec 2023) stated that while the overall risk environment remains challenging, major bank balance sheets remain resilient and aggregate profitability among the major UK financial institutions is expected to remain robust.
+During 2024/25 our Treasury Management Strategy once again proved robust and, unamended and allowed the Authority sufficient flexibility to successfully manage the combined challenges of resilient inflation and elevated rates.
+The Bank of England's Financial Stability Report (Nov 2024) stated that while the overall risk environment faces material challenges, major bank balance sheets remain resilient 'on aggregate' and liquidity levels maintained by the major UK financial institutions is remains robust.
 Even so, monitoring of Counterparty Risk remains a prime focus for the Authority as the weaker economic forecast plays out and lenders' balance sheets are inevitably impacted.